jackfranklin/javascriptplayground.com/_posts/2017-04-24-react-typescript.md

 ## Testing

 Finally, I also wanted to have a good testing set up with TypeScript.
 I'm a huge fan of Facebook's [Jest](https://facebook.github.io/jest/), and did some googling to find out if I could run it with TypeScript.
 Turns out it's very possible, and there's even the [ts-jest](https://www.npmjs.com/package/ts-jest) package available which does all the heavy lifting.
-In addition, there is a `@types/jest` package so you can have all your tests typechecked too.
+In addition, there is a `@types/jest` package so you can have all your tests type-checked too.

 Huge thanks to RJ Zaworski, [whose post on TypeScript and Jest](https://rjzaworski.com/2016/12/testing-typescript-with-jest) got me started on this topic.
 Once you install `ts-jest`, you just have to configure Jest, which is done in the `package.json`, with some settings: